All session details are subject to change.

 Cyber incidents at airports rarely remain technical events.
 They escalate rapidly into operational disruptions, executive decision points, legal considerations, and public communications challenges.
 Tabletop exercises are one of the most effective ways airports can prepare for these realities—when they are grounded in real airport operations.
 This session draws on lessons learned from a recent cyber incident tabletop exercise conducted with Naples Airport Authority (NAA), along with broader airport experience, to illustrate how cyber incidents actually unfold across IT, operations, legal, communications, and executive leadership.
 The presentation highlights common coordination gaps, unclear decision authority, and communication breakdowns that tabletop exercises consistently reveal.
 Attendees will get information on designing airport-specific cyber tabletop exercises, structure realistic scenarios and injects, and translate exercise outcomes into meaningful improvements in incident response plans, leadership readiness, and operational continuity, without adding unnecessary complexity.

-Speakers: Douglas O'Mara, SVP, Performance & Compliance | Global Elite Group, DHS Representative, DHS Center for Countering Human Trafficking/Blue Campaign, Erin Collins, Executive Director | Florida Alliance to End Human Trafficking
+Speakers: Douglas O'Mara, SVP, Performance & Compliance | Global Elite Group, Jonathan Barry, Senior Manager | DHS Center for Countering Human Trafficking/Blue Campaign, Erin Collins, Executive Director | Florida Alliance to End Human Trafficking

 General Session 4 - Before Takeoff: The Inner Work of Sustainable Leadership